jzgi/chainfx/README.md

 # Introduction

-SkyChain (品链) is a cloud blockchain framework for building decentralized supply chain solutions and metaverse systems
+Fabric for Quality (FabricQ) (品链) is a cloud blockchain framework for building decentralized supply chain solutions and metaverse systems

 SkyChain's characteristics: